amazon-connect/amazon-connect-streams/Documentation-GR.md

 * Allowlisted domains must be HTTPS.
 * All of the pages that attempt to initialize the Streams library must be hosted on domains that are allowlisted as per the above steps.
 * All open tabs that contain an initialized Streams library or any other CCP tabs opened will be synchronized.
 This means that state changes made in one open window will be communicated to all open windows.
-* Using multiple browsers at the same time for the same Connect instance is not supported, and causes issues with the rtc communication.
+* Using multiple browsers at the same time for the same Amazon Connect instance is not supported, and causes issues with the rtc communication.

 ## Initialization